asterdex/aster-broker-pro-sdk/README.md

 ### headerConfig

-the config to set up header
+The configuration for setting up the header.

 ```ts
 // all navTo support `%lng%` placeholder, can be relpaced with language